 “Sustainable value is an unrivalled customer experience, commanding domain expertise, your network effect, and how adaptive and innovative your business is in getting work done fast and frugally.”

 I have attempted to illustrate the essence of the “Moonshot!” model as follows.
-Interpretation of the book can take a number of forms although this is how I have visualised the model for my purposes in agriculture.
+Interpretation of the book can take several forms although this is how I have visualised the model for my purposes in agriculture.

 Sculley, J, 2014.
 “Moonshot!: Game-Changing Strategies to Build Billion-Dollar Businesses.”
 RosettaBooks, New York. www.johnsculley.com